A recent scientific study has helped the foodservice

 have always been a pet peeve of mine because of the gross cross

-contamination potential and, like hand washing, people don’t give it a
+contamination potential and, like hand washing, people don’t give it

-second thought.
+a second thought.
 The Kenkut dispenser is a boon to food safety

 conscience managers and programs.
-It’s about time such a product came
+It’s about time such a product

-The FDA Food Code clearly states in Chapter 4* and Annex 3** how
+The FDA Food Code clearly states in Chapter 4* and Annex 3**

-the HACCP program.
+integral part of the HACCP program.